 9) Establish two-way communication/ Push Notifications

-Once the app has been launched, the brand needs to establish two-way communication.
+Once the app has been launched, you need to establish two-way communication.
 This is because the more aligned the app experience is with a user’s needs and preferences, the more likely it is that a user will continue using the product.
 Studies have shown that brands that use in-app messages to communicate with users will see higher user retention.
 In-app messages don’t require a lot of effort on the part of the app developers.
 These are notifications that do not require immediate action but do provide a call-to-action at some stage.
 They can include warnings about app issues, payment failures, or version upgrades.

 Another way to increase user retention is through push notifications.
 Statistics have shown that companies using push notifications have boosted user retention from 56% to 180%.
-Also, giving users an incentive to use an app can go a long way.
+Furthermore, giving users an incentive to use an app can go a long way.
 Using mobile-specific rewards, specialized content access, coupons, special promotions, and other offers will help drive conversions and encourage engagement.

 10) Ask users for feedback/ Get reviews